LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

    **Return value:**
       * *ARK_SUCCESS* if successful
-      * *ARKLS_MEM_NULL* ``arkode_mem`` was ``NULL``.
+      * *ARKLS_MEM_NULL* if ``arkode_mem`` was ``NULL``.
-      * *ARK_ILL_INPUT* if an argument has an illegal value (e.g. ``stagemaxlimit < 2``)
+      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. ``stagemaxlimit < 2``)

 .. c:function:: int LSRKStepSetDomEigSafetyFactor(void* arkode_mem, sunrealtype domeigsfty);

-   Specifies a safety factor to use for the result of the Dominant Eigenvalue estimation function.
+   Specifies a safety factor to use for the result of the dominant eigenvalue estimation function.
 This value is used to scale the magnitude of the dominant eigenvalue, in the hope of ensuring a sufficient number of stages for the method to be stable.
 This input is only used for RKC and RKL methods, and is ignored by SSPRK methods.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.